CopernicaMarketingSoftware/Documentation/Mailerq/UserGuide/email-throttle-schedules.md

 2. Add a new schedule by pressing on the *'Create schedule'* button.
 3. Give that schedule a recognizable name, such as *'Exponential IP Warmup Schedule'*.
 Now you can edit the schedule and specify different rules and steps.
 4. Create the steps of the schedule (these could be consecutive days or larger periods of times like in our given example):
-	a.
-Create a step and specify the *'Day of the Schedule'* and a specific *'Email throttle'*.
+	- Create a step and specify the *'Day of the Schedule'* and a specific *'Email throttle'*.
-	b.
-Match *'day 1'* with the Email Throttle *'Exponential IP Warmup Schedule - Day 1'*.
+	- Match *'day 1'* with the Email Throttle *'Exponential IP Warmup Schedule - Day 1'*.
 Create the next step of *'day 5'* with the Email Throttle *'Exponential IP Warmup Schedule - Day 5'* and so on.
-	c.
-You have now made an IP warm-up schedule that will automatically increase your sending based on the timeline you specified.
+	- You have now made an IP warm-up schedule that will automatically increase your sending based on the timeline you specified.

 ### Step 3: Warm-up cold IP addresses
 Now that we have our warm-up schedule set up, we want to try it out with a cold IP address.
 You can easily instruct MailerQ to warm up a new IP address using a certain schedule.